-You can use kale or greens when making this easy slow cooker recipe.
-Both paleo and whole 30 compliant, this is a healthy spin on a southern classic.
+Grab your favorite greens for this easy slow cooker or electric pressure cooker recipe.
+Low-carb, paleo and whole 30 compliant, this is a healthy spin on a southern classic.

-Collards or Kale?
 I don’t know about you but growing up I never had kale.
-Greens on the other hand were a constant in my household.
-Collards or turnips it didn’t matter, my Mom made them almost weekly.
+Collard, mustard, or turnip greens on the other hand were a constant in my household.
+My Mom made collard greens almost weekly.
 Kale on the other hand I never had.
 Did it even exist in the 80s??
 That’s a joke by the way.
-Greens and kale are both in the cabbage family and they have very similar nutritional value.
-They both also need to be cooked for a long period of time, usually on a low setting.
-Sounds perfect for the slow cooker huh?
+To get them to the point of being tender, greens need to be cooked for a long period of time, usually on a low setting.
+Sounds perfect for the slow cooker, right?

 - 2 tbsp Worcestershire sauce (omit for whole 30)

-- 1 tbsp hot sauce (omit for whole 30, use ½ tsp red pepper flakes instead)
+- 1 tbsp hot sauce (or 1/2 tsp red pepper flakes)

 - 1 tbsp brown mustard